• Skip to primary navigation

 fresh fiddleheads cooking in a pot of water

-Saute the Italian sausage, julienne onion, and chopped garlic in a pan with some butter.
-Keep the ingredients moving, either by shaking the pan or stirring, to prevent them from burning as the sausage browns.
+Sauté the Italian sausage, julienned onion, and chopped garlic in a pan with some butter.
+Keep all the ingredients moving, shaking the pan or stirring, to prevent them from burning as the sausage browns.

-Once the onion starts to turn translucent, you can add the cooked fiddleheads to the pan.
+Once the onion starts to turn translucent, add the cooked fiddleheads to the pan.
 You might need to add a little more butter to prevent them from sticking to the pan.

 fiddleheads in a pan with italian sausages and onions in a cast iron pan

-Once the pasta is finished cooking, toss the noodles in the pan with the sauteed fiddleheads, sausage, and onion.
+Once the pasta is finished cooking, toss the penne pasta in the pan with the sautéed fiddleheads, sausage, and onion.
 Season the whole pan with salt and freshly cracked pepper.

 a quick fiddlehead pasta recipe in a cast iron pan